Rawalpindi Police Arrest 21 Law Breakers - UrduPoint

 Rawalpindi Police Arrest 21 Law Breakers

-RAWALPINDI, (UrduPoint / Pakistan Point News - 2nd Jan, 2025) The Rawalpindi Police on Thursday arrested 21 lawbreakers involved in different criminal activities from across the district.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 6th Jan, 2025) The Rawalpindi Police on Monday arrested 21 law breakers involved in different criminal activities from across the district.

-A police spokesman, in a statement, said a total of seven accused were nabbed in a crackdown against drug peddlers with more than 8.5 kilograms of hashish.
+According to a police spokesman, the Potohar Division Police, in an operation against kite suppliers, held two accused with 350 kites and 80 strings.
+The Race Course Police recovered 200 kites and 40 strings from accused Muhammad Khan while the Taxila Police nabbed accused Younis with 150 kites and 40 strings.

-The Taxila Police recovered 2.2 kg hashish from accused Babar and 1.65 kg hashish from Shahzad while the Gujar Khan Police held Imran with 1.46 kg hashish and the Civil Lines Police nabbed Uzair with 1.4 kg hashish.
+Similarly, the Taxila Police arrested six arrested for violating the Sound System Act at a wedding ceremony.

-Likewise, 10 accused were arrested with 38 litres and four bottles of liquor throughout the district.
-The Sadiqabad Police recovered 10 litres of liquor from accused Danish, while the Ratta Amral Police nabbed Rashid with 8 litres of liquor.
-The Bani Police recovered 5 litres of liquor from accused Qamar and 5 litres of liquor from Shahzad, while the Waris Khan Police arrested Wasif with 5 liters of liquor and the Race Course Police arrested Bilal with 5 liters of liquor.
+The accused included Bilal, Dilawar, Ezzatullah, Samiur Rehman, Atta-ul-Haq and Bashir.
+The sound system CPU along with speakers were also seized.

-The Airport Police recovered 4 bottles of liquor from accused Noman, Suleman, Tashfeen and Waqas.
+Likewise, the Wah Saddar Police held accused Shamsher Khan,who had been declared a proclaimed offender in a checque dishonour case.

-Meanwhile, four accused Umar, Matar Syed, Kafeel and Jawad were arrested during search operations for violation of the Tenancy Act.
+Meanwhlie,, 12 accused, including Shafqat, Ifran, Obaidullah, Zubair, Usman, Daniyal, Rohail, Ilyas, Yasir, Sajid, Mohsin and Tauqeer were arrested during search operations in different areas for violation of the Tenancy Act.

 Recent Stories